All Episodes

 I haven't seen any formal polling, and I don't like speculation on these kinds of things.

-I I I really think that there is a hardcore group of conservatives that looks at the Republican field and doesn't find pure conservatives and thinks that Huckabee is probably the better bet because he's been a pastor and because he's Christian, and this is something of a bond, of course, with the evangelicals.
+I really think that there is a hardcore group of conservatives that looks at the Republican field and doesn't find pure conservatives and thinks that Huckabee is probably the better bet because he's been a pastor, because he's Christian, and this is something of a bond, of course, with the evangelicals.

-Uh it's it's uh you know probably right now no more complicated than that, and whether individual issues are going to become a factor in his candidacy as terms of immigration and these kinds of things down the road beyond Iowa remains to be seen.
+And whether individual issues are going to become a factor in his candidacy in terms of immigration and these kinds of things down the road beyond Iowa remains to be seen.

-That's gonna be up the other candidates to do.
+That's going to be up to the other candidates to do.

-You know, if if he's got if he's got uh uh record problems on immigration taxes and so forth, it's gonna be up to the other candidates to point this out.
+You know, if he's got record problems on immigration, taxes, and so forth, it's going to be up to the other candidates to point this out.

-And there's still what, five weeks uh for this to happen.
+And there's still, what, five weeks for this to happen.

 I appreciate the call, Roberta.